 In "Greener Homes and Gardens" (VB #60.3&4), tablers at the Expo by the same name explain how we can help the environment--by putting biofuels in our vehicles, patronizing eco-businesses, using natural products for our homes, accessing solar power or other alternative energies, applying natural pest remedies, and more.

-[Women at forum] Chilean Journalist Margarita Plaza Vargas and Mexico Solidarity Network organizer Christina Obregon are "Women Confronting Globalization" (VB #58.6.7&8)
+Chilean Journalist Margarita Plaza Vargas and Mexico Solidarity Network organizer Christina Obregon are "Women Confronting Globalization" (VB #58.6.7&8)Three recent shows revolve around women actively making life better for other women and everyone.

 In "Women Confronting Globalization" (VB #58.7&8) Latina women from Latin America and the US discuss how women are taking the lead in the struggle against corporate globalization and for an economy that respects women and workers' rights.
-The speakers are Margarita Plaza Vargas, a Chilean journalist and advisor with the Community Human Rights Network in Chiapas, Mexico, and Christina Obregon, an organizer from Chicago with the Mexico Solidarity Network. --Video----Clip--
+The speakers are Margarita Plaza Vargas, a Chilean journalist and advisor with the Community Human Rights Network in Chiapas, Mexico, and Christina Obregon, an organizer from Chicago with the Mexico Solidarity Network. --Clip--

 "Women in Control of Their Lives" (VB #59.2) features the poetry of Portland author Judith Arcana.
 Judith is a former "Jane," or member of the underground feminist group that helped thousands of women and girls get safe illegal abortions in Chicago before Roe v.
 Wade.
 Hers is a passionate and humorous voice for reproductive freedom.